 1.2.2 Automatic link establishment

-Based on automatic scanning, selective calling and LQA, automatic link establishment is the ultimate purpose of the HF adaptive communication system.
+Based on automatic scanning, selective calling, and LQA, automatic link establishment is represents the best approach to an HF adaptive communication system.
 The operating process of ALE could be simply described as follows:

-Assume that there are two stations in the link – the calling station is A and the receiving station is B. Before the link is established, both stations keep scanning assigned channels.
+Assume that there are two stations in the link – the calling station is A and the receiving station is B. Before the link is established, both stations keep scanning their assigned channels.
 For the calling station, when A starts calling, a signal will be transmitted on frequencies in the LQA matrix from the best to the worst.
 After transmitting the calling signal, A waits for B’s response signal.
 If no response signal is received, A will switch to the next channel and start another call.
 The calling will not stop until A receive B’s response signal.
 For the receiving station, when B receives a calling signal, the scanning status will stop immediately, and B checks the call sign.
 If the call sign is not B, B keeps scanning; if it is, B sends a response signal (usually B’s call sign) on the same channel and changes status from “RECEIVING” to “STANDBY”.
 When A confirms it is B’s response signal, the transmitter changes status from “CALLING” to “READY”.
 Thus, a communication link is established.

-The process above shall be completed by the control unit which is based in a computer.
+The process above shall be completed by the control unit which is computer based.
 The integration of LQA, scan receiving, selective calling, transmitter and receiver controlling makes it possible to operate without manual operation.

 The process of establishing a communication link can be simply indicated as follow: